status-im/status-cli-client/README.md

     	Message to send to the public channel. (default "TEST") -port int
-    	Listening port for Whisper node thread. (default 30303)
+    	Listening port for Whisper node thread. (default 30303) -timeout int
+    	Timeout for message delivery in milliseconds. (default 500)
 ```

 Example usage would be: